 Simulation Scenarios 1, 2, and 3:

-The first scenario occurs in Red's home during a visit by the nurses from the home health agency to assess the breakdown on his toe.
-During the assessment, Red reveals that he is having problems sleeping and some urgency incontinence.
-The scenarios depict a variety of situations including a trip to the hospital to rule out sepsis, psychosocial issues such as functional decline, alcohol use, and possible elder abuse.
+The scenarios depict a variety of situations including a home visit and trip to the hospital to rule out sepsis, psychosocial issues such as functional decline, alcohol use, and possible elder abuse.

 The objectives focus on general assessment, appropriate use of assessment tools such as SPICES, the Katz Index of Independence in Activities of Daily Living assessment tool; the Pittsburgh Sleep Quality Index (PSQI), the Elder Mistreatment Assessment, and the Alcohol Use and Screening Assessment.
 In addition conflicts regarding living arrangements are addressed.